Best Arm Identification with Contextual Information under a Small Gap: Lower Bounds

-Here, note that an allocation ratio $w$ in the supremum corresponds to an expectation of sampling rule $\frac{1}{T}\sum^T_{t=1}\mathbbm{1}[A_t = a]$ conditioned on $x$ under a alternative hypothesis $Q\in\mathcal{P}$ $Q\neq P_0$, which is used to derive the lower bound.
-Therefore, the maximizers $\widetilde{w} \in \mathcal{W}$ does not directly imply an allocation ratio used under the true bandit model $P_0\in\mathcal{P}$.
-However, the maximizer $\widetilde{w}$ still work as conjectures of a target allocation ratio used in our proposed strategy, although there is no logic at this stage to show that a strategy using the allocation ratio has an upper bound for the probability of misidentification matching to the lower bound.
-In Sections~\ref{sec:track_aipw} and \ref{sec:asymp_opt}, we show that by allocation samples following the target allocation ratio, the upper bound for the probability of misidentification in our proposed strategy matches the semiparametric lower bound.
-Thus, we can confirm that these maximizers correspond to the optimal target allocation ratio.
+Because all gaps $\mu^*_0 - \mu^a_0$ are assumed to be upper bounded by $\Delta_a$, we consider a situation where the expected rewards of all suboptimal treatment arms are in $[\mu^*_0 - \Delta_0, \mu^*_0)$.
+To obtain lower bounds, it is sufficient to consider a case where $\mu^b = \mu^*_0 = \Delta_0$, under which the largest lower bounds are given (Figure~\ref{fig:concept:smallgap}).
+Based on implications obtained from Theorem~\ref{thm:semipara_bandit_lower_bound_lsmodel}, we construct our strategy in Section~\ref{sec:track_aipw}.

-Finally, we show the semiparametric lower bound for bandit models belonging to the equal-variance bandit class. \begin{theorem}[Semiparametric contextual lower bound for the equal-variance bandit class] For any $P_0 \in \mathcal{P}^{\mathrm{E}}$, suppose that the conditions of Theorem~\ref{thm:semipara_bandit_lower_bound} hold, there exists a constant $\Delta_0$ such that $\mu^*_0 - \mu^a_0 \leq \Delta_0$ for all $a\in[K]$.
-Then, for any consistent strategy (Definition~\ref{def:consistent}), as $\Delta_0 \to 0$,
+Here, note that an allocation ratio $w$ in the supremum corresponds to an expectation of sampling rule $\frac{1}{T}\sum^T_{t=1}\mathbbm{1}[A_t = a]$ conditioned on $x$ under an alternative hypothesis $Q\in\mathcal{P}$ such that $Q\neq P_0$, which is used to derive the lower bound.
+From the definition of asymptotically invariant strategies, the maximizer $\widetilde{w}$ also work as a target sample allocation ratio used in our proposed strategy; that is, n expectation of sampling rule $\frac{1}{T}\sum^T_{t=1}\mathbbm{1}[A_t = a]$ conditioned on $x$ under an alternative hypothesis $P_0\in\mathcal{P}$.
+In Sections~\ref{sec:track_aipw} and \ref{sec:asymp_opt}, we show that by allocation samples following the target sample allocation ratio, the upper bound for the probability of misidentification in our proposed strategy matches the lower bound.
+Thus, we can confirm that these maximizers correspond to the optimal target sample allocation ratio.